-9 TRANSACTIONS WITH RELATED PARTIES
+8. TRANSACTIONS WITH RELATED PARTIES

-A. Transactions and balances with Fund Manager and board of directors
+A. Transactions and balances with Fund Manager

 Related parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial or operational decisions.
 In considering each possible related party relationship, attention is directed to the substance of the relationship, not merely the legal form.